AnthonyCxx/Notes-and-Writeups/C/Input and Output/Input.md

 ## fgets()
 The _fgets()_ function reads a set amount of characters from a [_FILE*_](https://www.geeksforgeeks.org/data-type-file-c/) stream.
 Because the [standard streams](https://www.gnu.org/software/libc/manual/html_node/Standard-Streams.html) are 'files', you can use _fgets()_ to read from files _and_ from the standard input, output, and error streams. _fgets()_ takes three parameters: the buffer to store the characters read, the max amount of characters to read (typically the size of the buffer) and the
 _FILE*_ to read from ('stdin' is the keyboard).

+The _sizeof()_ operator (yes, operator) returns the size of the datatype (/variable/data structure) in bytes, right?
+And a char is only 1 byte, right?
+So it just happens to be the case that using the _sizeof()_ operator on the char array returns the exact amount of characters that can be stored in said array.
 ```C
 #include <stdio.h>